 Parameters like specific gravity and voltage.

-Application of Lead-acid Batteries:
+Application of Lead-Acid Batteries:

 Widely used in automotive and uninterruptible power supply (UPS) systems.